PSLmodels/Tax-Calculator/docs/source/make_local_change.rst

    * If the word "puf" appears the argument list of def ItemDed() make sure it comes last.

-   * Parameter names in params.json begin with an underscore.
-Do not include that underscore in functions.py; _ID_Charity_frt in params.json becomes ID_Charity_frt in functions.py.
+   * Parameter names in current_law_policy.json begin with an underscore.
+Do not include that underscore in functions.py; _ID_Charity_frt in current_law_policy.json becomes ID_Charity_frt in functions.py.

 .. image:: images/make_local_change_eg2_1.png

 **5. Add the relevant code to the function.**

-In step 4, we told the Tax Calculator the name of our new tax parameter.
+In step 4, we told the Tax-Calculator the name of our new tax parameter.
 In this step, we add code to the function ItemDed() to calculate the charitable deduction amount using the new charitable deduction floor rate.